 Balancing the way forward

 The fundamentals of market abuse offences remain constant.
 However, the ways that risk can arise are ever-evolving.
-Companies must balance the realities of doing business with the real need to contain risk – even in a time of great disruption.
+Companies have to balance the realities of doing business with the real need to contain risk – even in a time of great disruption.
 They need to constantly evolve the way they perform their surveillance, governance and compliance tasks.

 As financial institutions consider this balance, they need to decide how to monitor conversations on consumer messaging.
 The new normal requires flexibility, while the environment of the conversations requires scrutiny.